oestereicher/fetch-express-server/README.md

 # Fetch Machine Learning Engineer Pixel Coordinate Calculator
 Express web server for calculating pixel locations given corner coordinates and image dimensions.

+## Info
+Http server logic is in server.js.
+All of the code for the angular UI is in the fetch directory.

 ## Usage
 Download the docker image